Understanding Mold Illness

 Tip: Circle which symptoms you have in the graphic and see if it results in eight or more clusters.
 As a reminder, you only need one symptom in that cluster for it to be positive.
 If an online symptomology quiz is easier to take, the VCS test outlined in the next criterion offers this as an included, free option.

-It’s important to note that the VCS test can be slightly flawed with about 7% of mold illness patients falsely passing the test.
-However, individuals that have eight or more of the positive symptom clusters that also fail the VCS test have a 98% chance of a positive mold illness diagnosis.
+It’s important to note that the VCS test can be slightly flawed with about 8% of mold illness patients falsely passing the test.
+However, individuals who have eight or more of the positive symptom clusters that also fail the VCS test have a 98% chance of a positive mold illness diagnosis.

 So you’ve confirmed that you may have encountered a water-damaged building, have eight or more positive symptom clusters, and failed the VCS test.
 The next step is working with a provider to run lab work.
 For those that haven’t failed the VCS test but have confirmed the first two criteria, you may still want to consider lab work in case you’re in that seven percentile that experiences false passes.
 Reach out to our team if you need help determining if your case warrants further exploration.